 Reduce your risk.

-Use condoms.
+- Use condoms.
 Condoms help reduce the risk of getting HPV.
-Men who use them are less likely to be infected and to infect their partners.
+You are less likely to be infected and to infect partners.
 However, condoms do not prevent all infections.

 Don’t smoke.
-The risk of developing cervical cancer increases with the length of time a woman smokes and the number of cigarettes smoked per day.
+The risk of developing cervical cancer increases with the length of time if you smoke and the number of cigarettes smoke per day.